The Winter Getaway That Turned the Software World Upside Down

 “I think at that point, we were all sort of seeking legitimacy, that we’d sort of been all out on our own doing similar things, but it hadn’t really taken off big-time in the community,” remembers Jim Highsmith, an executive consultant at ThoughtWorks.

 It’s unclear who came up with the idea for the meeting that would eventually take place at Snowbird.
 Many of the participants were leaders in the software community, and a few remember the idea being tossed around at industry meet-ups.
 When the invitation to the retreat finally arrived, it came via an email, from Bob “Uncle Bob” Martin.
 Martin, an industry veteran and the founder of Uncle Bob Consulting, runs The Clean Code Blog and has a perfect sense of nerd humor: A YouTube video embedded on his website features Martin, among other things, blasting off on an asteroid.
-Martin says he and Fowler met a coffee shop in Chicago, where they composed and sent the email.
+Martin says he and Fowler met at a coffee shop in Chicago, where they composed and sent the email.
 Fowler doesn’t have any memory of their meeting, but says it’s “likely” it went down that way.

-After running through a few options—like Chicago (“cold and nothing fun to do,” wrote Highsmith in 2001) and Aruba (“warm and fun, but time-consuming to get to”)—the group settled on Utah (“cold, but fun things to do”), booking an excursion to Snowbird.
+After running through a few options—like Chicago (“cold and nothing fun to do,” wrote Highsmith in 2001) and Anguilla (“warm and fun, but time-consuming to get to”)—the group settled on Utah (“cold, but fun things to do”), booking an excursion to Snowbird.
 There, beginning February 11, 2001, the men—and they were all men—would hit the slopes and talk software processes.

 * * *